 My current research revolves around the formation and practice of forensic medicine and forensic science in the late nineteenth and early twentieth centuries.
 This research has manifested in two distinct projects the first of which was a Marsden-funded project titled, "Criminal Minds: A History of Forensic Psychology", which explores the interdisciplinary roots of the field.
 The second project is an exploration of medico-legal practice in British colonies such as Egypt and Ceylon.

 - Wolffram H. (2009) The Stepchildren of Science: Psychical Research and Parapsychology in Germany, c.
 1870-1939.
 The Wellcome Series in the History of Medicine Vol 88.
 Amsterdam & New York: Rodopi.
-350pp. http://www.rodopi.nl/senj.asp?BookId=CLIO+88.
+350pp.

-- Wolffram H. (2017) Crime and hypnosis in fin-de-siecle Germany: the Czynski case.
-Notes and Records of the Royal Society 71(2): 213-226. http://dx.doi.org/10.1098/rsnr.2017.0005.
+- Wolffram HM.
+(2017) Crime and hypnosis in fin-de-siècle Germany: the Czynski case.
+Notes and Records: The Royal Society Journal of the History of Science 71(2): 213-226. http://dx.doi.org/10.1098/rsnr.2017.0005.